Kathyh1/kathyh1/README.md

 ## Hi there 👋

+###Cytometry in R - Starter Questions

+- Favorite Fluorophore: RB780

+- Previous coding experience: Calling IT

+- What I hope to get from this experience: Be able to analyze my flow data more easily and generate visualizations

 <!--
 **Kathyh1/kathyh1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.